Automating Agents with Triggers

 What are triggers?

 Triggers let your agents run automatically in response to external events.
-Instead of manually starting a conversation, a trigger fires when something happens — a new support ticket, a Slack message, a scheduled time — and your agent handles it on its own.
+Instead of manually starting a conversation, a trigger fires when something happens — a new support ticket, a Slack mention, a custom webhook from any system — and your agent handles it on its own.

 This is how you move from reactive chat to proactive automation.
 An agent with a trigger can triage tickets the moment they arrive, respond to Slack mentions instantly, or run a daily summary without anyone lifting a finger.